-Because of the ability to market and/or use the property to further the mission of the college are major considerations in our acceptance of a gift of real estate, we invite you or your advisor to call Keith Oakley (919-515-9262) to discuss.
+Because of the ability to market and/or use the property to further the mission of the college are major considerations in our acceptance of a gift of real estate, we invite you or your advisor to call Sonia Murphy (919-515-9262) to discuss.

 You may also designate NC State as the beneficiary or contingent beneficiary of your group term life insurance through your employer.
 This method of giving will not generate a current income tax deduction, but it will remove the value of the insurance from your estate.
 Your human resources division may assist you with making such a designation on your group term policy.